tobilg/aws-edge-locations/README.md

 ## Data

+This project is considered as in the `alpha` stage, so there's **no guarantee that the data is accurate**.
+Please feel free to test and give feedback either via creating an [issue](https://github.com/tobilg/aws-edge-locations/issues) or a [pr](https://github.com/tobilg/aws-edge-locations/pulls)

 ### CSV list

 The CSV version of the data can be found at [dist/edge-locations.csv](dist/edge-locations.csv).
 The file is using `,` as field separator.